 In particular, Google said that Hummingbird is paying more attention to each word in a query, ensuring that the whole query — the whole sentence or conversation or meaning — is taken into account, rather than particular words.
 The goal is that pages matching the meaning do better, rather than pages matching just a few words.

-In a Query such as “What is the best place for Chicago Style Pizza,” this patent tells us that the word “place” could be substituted with the word “Restaurant” in the query which would make it easier for the search engine to answer.
+In the Query “What is the best place for Chicago Style Pizza,” this patent tells us that the word “place” could be substituted with the word “Restaurant” which would make it easier for the search engine to answer.

 This new patent may look at a searcher’s own words to rewrite a query.
-It may look at what queries they may have performed before to help them find what they might be interested in.
-First I am going to provide a summary of the process behind the patent, and then an example of how previous queries might be used to rewrite a searcher’s query.
+It may look at what queries they may have performed before to help them find what they want to find.
+I am going to provide a summary of the process behind the patent, and then an example of how previous queries may help rewrite a searcher’s query.

 Query Rewriting using Previous Queries

-These are the steps identified in the newly granted patent that detail the process behind it:
+These are the steps identified in the new granted patent that detail the process behind it:

 - The search engine receives a query from a searcher

-- The search engine may have received a number of previous queries from the same searcher during the same session
+- The search engine may have received several previous queries from the same searcher during the same session

-- The search engine may create a number of candidate query rewrites, based upon the latest search query and the prior search queries from the same searcher
+- The search engine may create many candidate query rewrites, based upon the latest search query and the prior search queries from the same searcher

 - Those candidate query rewrites are scored based upon determining the quality of the rewrite from an analysis of search results responsive to the candidate query rewrite